mguiney/389ds-python-scripts/README.md

   -  Planned Features:
     - Add user I/O option flag that prompts the user for server/administrator details rather than taking them as a command line option.

+  -  Usage notes:
+    - This script is meant to be run on the server you are migrating the directory tree from, not the one you are migrating it to.
+    - the one you are migrating it to must have a pubkey from the source server, and you should start an ssh agent ahead of time

 ################################################################################################################################